desihub/desispec/doc/qa.rst

 Generate the QA for an input frame file.
-The code can be written anywhere and the output is written to its `proper' location.
+The code can be written anywhere and the output is written to its "proper" location.

 usage
 -----